Frequently Asked Questions

 When should I send an Employer Payment Summary (EPS)?

-We recommend that you also send a final RTI submission at the end of each tax year by the 19th April.
-Please see our RTI guide for more information.
+At the end of the tax year, you should send a final RTI submission by the 19th April.
+Please see our Year End Guide for more information.

 What if I don't know the Payroll ID used by my previous system?